-The system must restrict access to system functions that execute critical business processes, it will only allow authorized users.
+The system must restrict access to system functions that execute critical business processes, allowing only authorized users.

 Systems must enforce access controls on trusted enforcement points.
 They must also have a clear definition of user privileges and roles.
-Functions that execute critical business processes should only be available for authenticated users with roles with enough privileges.
+Functions that execute critical business processes should only be available for authenticated users with roles that have the required privileges.

 CAPEC-13: Subverting Environment Variable Values.
 The attacker directly or indirectly modifies environment variables used by or controlling the target software.